 Highcliffe School recognises the effect that an inclusive teaching style can have on students' progress, both inside and outside of the school environment.
-At our school, we provide a broad and balanced curriculum which encompasses spiritual, moral, social and cultural development, in accordance with the locally-agreed syllabus of the REsearch Dorset and BCP SACRE.
+At our school, we provide a broad and balanced curriculum which encompasses spiritual, moral, social and cultural development, in accordance with the locally-agreed BCP syllabus.